 Before joining the LAEDC, Ms. Sedgwick managed an industrial and steel supply company located in the Inland Empire.
 There she identified and targeted a diverse customer base, and analyzed product and customer patterns in the local industrial market to successfully increase revenues.

-A California native, Ms. Sedgwick received her Bachelor of Arts in Economics from the University of Southern California (USC) with a minor in Architecture.
-She has been a member of the Los Angeles Chapter of the National Association for Business Economics (NABE) since 2008.
+A Southern California native, Ms. Sedgwick received her Bachelor of Arts in Economics from the University of Southern California (USC) with a minor in Architecture.
+She is a member of the national chapter of National Association for Business Economics (NABE) and the American Economic Association (AEA).
+In her free time, she is actively involved with local animal rescue organizations as a foster and volunteers annually as a mentor to undergraduate students selected for the USC Dornsife Gateway Internship Program.